DellGDC/dell-ui-components/README.md

 ### Release notes:
 You can install a specific version with 'bower install dell-ui-components#&lt;version&gt;'

+**1.0.26** - September 15, 2016:
+  Removing all Museo fonts

+### Older versions:

+```
 **1.0.25** - September 14, 2016:
   Integrating and new release of DELLTechnologies new font ramp Roboto

-### Older versions:

-```
 **1.0.24** - September 6, 2016:
   minor change to the white wells class